 This condition translates to Any upstream dependencies (parents) part of an in-progress run or failed during the latest run.

-True for any upstream partition.
+Condition A is true for any upstream partition.
 Can be used with .allow() and .ignore() to target specific upstream assets.
 Refer to the Targeting dependencies section for an example.

 AutomationCondition.all_deps_match(A)

-True for at least one partition of each upstream asset.
+Condition A is true for at least one partition of each upstream asset.
 Can be used with .allow() and .ignore() to target specific upstream assets.
 Refer to the Targeting dependencies section for an example.

 Upstream assets commonly influence downstream materialization decisions.
 To create automation conditions that target dependencies, use the AutomationCondition.any_deps_match() operator.
 This operator takes an arbitrary AutomationCondition, applies it to each upstream asset, and then maps the results to the corresponding downstream partitions.